alexch/codelikethis/public/lessons/tricks_of_the_trade/debugging.md

 # Debugging with Unit Tests

+A unit test is a little side program that executes your main program and makes sure its behavior is correct.

 When a user reports a bug -- or when a coder notices one -- the first thing to do is to write a test that exposes the bug, then run it and watch it fail.

 This assures that you have *actually* identified the cause of the bug, and that once you think it's fixed, it's *actually* fixed.